 Don’t let the name fool you — Dry Run Falls in Loyalsock State Forest is anything but dry, especially after some rainfall!
 At over two stories high, this sweet waterfall might not be the tallest, but it’s surely one of the most picturesque, with water cascading down a series of gently sloping rocks and branching into two separate streams to the pool below.
 Take advantage of the nearby picnic area for a relaxing fall-side lunch.
 Before you leave, soak in 25 miles of beautiful landscape atop the High Knob Overlook.

-Fall Brook in the 405-acre Salt Springs State Park is in northeastern Pennsylvania, offers towering old growth hemlock trees, many estimated to be more than 300 years old, the rocky gorge cut with its three waterfalls.
+Fall Brook in the 405-acre Salt Springs State Park is in northeastern Pennsylvania and offers towering old growth hemlock trees, many estimated to be more than 300 years old.
 The one-mile Fall Brook Trail follows alongside the water and passes by all three waterfalls, making for one relaxing hike!

 Located along Hawk Falls Trail at Hickory Run State Park, this natural 25-foot waterfall is one not to miss.
-The trail, which is mostly downhill, is 0.6 miles and is a good option for families as it is fairly short and manageable for hikers of all skill-levels.
+The trail, which is mostly downhill, is 0.6 miles and a good option for families as it is fairly short and manageable for hikers of all skill-levels.
 Many of the rocks beside the falls serve as good observation points.
-Also, let’s not forget our four-legged fur babies, who are also allowed on the trail and are looking for a cool dip!
+Also, let’s not forget our four-legged fur babies, who are also allowed on the trail and can enjoy a cool dip!

 To learn about more waterfalls in PA, check out the PAHappyThoughts website.
 Follow us on Facebook, Twitter, Pinterest, and Instagram to stay up-to-date on even more great ideas and places to visit around our state.
 Don’t forget to never miss an update and sign up for our monthly Happy Thoughts e-newsletter.